We went on vacation. We came home to find our neighbors had cut down two mature maple trees on our property line.

 'Just get along'

 Disputes about boundary trees always involve neighbors, so after a crime like this there's intense pressure to "just get along."
 No one wants to live in a hateful or resentful environment.
-I certainly don't want to add more negativity to a world that's already reeling from Covid, the crisis in Afghanistan, and the fires and severe weather that are resulting from global warming.
+I certainly don't want to add more negativity to a world that's already reeling from bad news.

 But here's the thing: We didn't do anything wrong.
-We weren't even HERE.
+We weren't even HOME when this happened.
 Our neighbors destroyed our property, on purpose, while we were on vacation, so they could build a three-car garage.

-So I won't get over it, and I won't get along.
+So we won't get over it, and we won't get along.

 Want to share your own tree eulogy?